populationgenomics/production-pipelines/README.md

 ```
   -n, --namespace [main|test|tmp] The bucket namespace to write the results to
-  --analysis-project TEXT         SM project name to write the
+  --analysis-dataset TEXT         SM dataset name to write the
                                   intermediate/joint-calling analysis entries
-  --input-project TEXT            Only read samples that belong to the
+  --input-dataset TEXT            Only read samples that belong to the
-                                  project(s).
+                                  dataset(s).
 Can be set multiple times.
                                   [required]
   --first-stage TEXT              Skip previous stages and pick their expected
                                   results if further stages depend on them